tomjaguarpaw/H2/posts/vector-space-naturally-isomorphic-dual.md

   provided a complete axiomatisation of naturality.
-Is there a setting in which we can directly state what it means for those operations to be natural, rather than having to shift them into a covariant form in which we can apply the notion of *natural transformation*.
+Is there a setting in which we can directly state what it means for those operations to be natural, rather than having to shift them into a covariant form in which we can apply the notion of *natural transformation*?

 * Can we explain why category theory never gives false negative answers to questions of naturalness in the contexts that it can